erhard3mem/digitalgovblockchain/README.md

 # digitalgovblockchain

-This app symoblizes a virtual voting chamber for governance and is due to the simplest version of "blockchain" proof-secure.
+This app symoblizes a virtual voting chamber for governments and is due to the simplest version of "blockchain" proof-secure.

 Every vote has a unique 'fingerprint' within the md5-blockchain.